Zoysia and Winter Are Not Good Friends

 Zenith Zoysia is a very close cousin of Compadre and will equally accept and flourish from over-seeding with Tall Fescue as well as Compadre does.

-So if you live in a temperate region of Australia and really do want all the wonderful benefits of a Zoysia lawn, but worry about browning off over Winter, then over-seeding the lawn for Winter may be the very best solution for your needs.
+So if we live in a temperate region of Australia and really do want all the wonderful benefits of a Zoysia lawn, but worry about browning off over Winter, then over-seeding the lawn for Winter may be a possible solution for our needs.